Siemens-Healthineers/K2s/addons/security/README.md

 # security addon

-Purpose: Enables secure communication and authentication into / out of the cluster (basic) and inside the cluster (enhanced).
+Purpose: Enables secure communication into / out of the cluster (basic) and inside the cluster (enhanced).

 Our strategy is to achieve **security through infrastructure**, effectively offloading fundamental security concerns like mutual TLS encryption, authentication, and authorization from the application layer.
-Instead of requiring every development team to build and maintain these complex security features within their own code, we leverage platform-level tools like service meshes (e.g., Linkerd) and identity providers (e.g., Keycloak).
+Instead of requiring every development team to build and maintain these complex security features within their own code, we leverage platform-level tools like service meshes (e.g., Linkerd), identity providers (e.g., Keycloak), and certificate managers (e.g., cert-manager).
 This allows application developers to focus solely on core business logic, accelerates development cycles, and ensures a consistent, standardized security posture enforced by the platform, not reinvented in every application (container or non-container).

-**Note:** Certificate management (cert-manager) is now handled by the ingress addons.
-See [ingress nginx README](../ingress/nginx/README.md#certificate-management-with-cert-manager) for TLS certificate configuration.

 ![Upstream - downstream](doc/downstream-upstream.drawio.png)